 In this blog post, we uncover several simple security recommendations from local police, including the Peel Regional Police Service, that can help make your business safer and more secure.

-The outside of your store, office or commercial building may have several vulnerabilities that increase the risks of crime.
+The outside of your store, office or commercial building may have several vulnerabilities that increase crime risks.
 Police recommend conducting a basic exterior assessment to identify potential risks, such as:

-• Large objects or trees/shrubs that obstruct the view into and out of your business.
+• Oversized objects or trees/shrubs that obstruct the view into and out of your business.

 • Areas where thieves could hide near your doors or windows.